86507246/cicd/README.md

 ```

 ## Development
-Please see the [DEVELOPING.md](DEVELOPING.md) or [DEVELOPING2.md](DEVELOPING2.md) for more information on how you can use the update/develop the templates.
+Please see the development options [DEVELOPING.md](DEVELOPING.md) or [DEVELOPING2.md](DEVELOPING2.md) for more information on how you can use the update/develop the templates.

 ## Contributors